mmottl/sqlite3-ocaml/index.md

 #### Examples

 The `test`-directory in this distribution contains a few simple examples for testing various features of this library.
+The tests can be run by executing `dune runtest`.

 #### Build issues